 It was a cold, snowy winter evening in New York City.
-I was walking home from my job at Banker’s Trust Co. on Lexington Avenue.
-As I was taking a shortcut through the park, I looked up, saw something strange, and smiled from ear to ear.
-The historic ESSEX HOUSE Hotel—for just a few hours that night—as an E and an S dimmed out on their sign, was renamed SEX HOUSE.
+I was walking home from my Banker’s Trust Co. job on Lexington Avenue.
+As I took a shortcut through the park, I looked up, saw something strange, and smiled from ear to ear.
+The historic ESSEX HOUSE Hotel—for just a few hours that night—as an E and an S dimmed out on their sign was renamed SEX HOUSE.

 The Essex House’s sign was—and remains—as iconic as the building itself.
 In the 70s, the sign was constructed of super-bright brilliant-red neon tubes.
 Between Fifth Avenue to the east and Central Park West, it was a beacon that identified the northern edge of what is now known as Billionaire’s Row and the southern boundary of Central Park.

-As I remember, only WPIX TV sent out a film crew, captured the scene, and humorously reported on it.
+As I remember, only WPIX TV sent a film crew, captured the scene, and humorously reported the scandalous vision.
 Their reporter said, “Well, we all know things are pretty bad in New York, but who knew they were getting this bad?”

-I just wish, back in the day, the place had had a better sense of humor.
+I just wish, back in the day, the place had a better sense of humor.

 And to be fair to the neon sign industry, other types of signage will go unexpectedly sexy from time to time.